Clara Whipple: Death

 Clara Whipple Dewey died November 6, 1932, in Manhattan, New York, a little more than two months after her brother, "Jamie" Whipple (né James Cameron Mitchell Whipple; 1892–1980), became Production Manager for NBC in Chicago.
 The cause of death was "Carcinoma of the Liver."
-Her residence at the time of her death was 180 Claremont Avenue, where her brother James lived, in the Morningside Heights neighborhood of Manhattan – less than 2 blocks north of the where Juilliard had been located from 1910 to 1969.
+Her residence at the time of her death was 180 Claremont Avenue, where her brother James lived, in the Morningside Heights neighborhood of Manhattan, less than 2 blocks north of Juilliard's location from 1910 to 1969.

 Extended family

 Armide Whipple (née Armide Nana Edith Whipple; 1920–2001) – Clara Whipple's niece, daughter of Jamie Whipple and Armide Whipple (née Armide Ana Cecile Marie Ayraud; 1901–1976) – was a jazz and big band vocalist with the orchestras of Jimmie Grier (né James Wilford Grier; 1902–1959), Chico Marx, Les Brown, and Ben Pollack.
 She sang under the stagename "Kim Kimberly."
-She was briefly married, from about 1939 to about 1943, to big band trumpeter Bobby Clark (né Robert Charles Clark, Jr.; 1916–1981).
+She was briefly married to big band trumpeter Bobby Clark (né Robert Charles Clark Jr.; 1916–1981) from about 1939 to about 1943.

 Other litigation

 Adelbert George Volck, who worked in the film industry, rented Whipple's Holly Drive home.
-She brought a suit against Volck in September 1923, charging him with damaging household furnishings, in particular her tapestries and draperies.
-The court had to decide whether the tapestries and draperies were imported, and therefore valuable, as Whipple contended.
+In September 1923, she sued Volck, charging him with damaging household furnishings, particularly her tapestries and draperies.
+The court had to decide whether the tapestries and draperies were imported and, therefore, valuable, as Whipple contended.

 Whipple filed suit for the collection of a promissory note from motion picture producer Dale Hanshaw in October 1925.
 She asked for $566.50, the same amount she claimed to have advanced Hanshaw, in various sums, around June 18, 1923.
-At the time of the court action, Hanshaw had made only a single payment of $50.
+At the time of the court action, Hanshaw had only paid $50.
 He had given Whipple a radio as security, which she sold, and applied the proceeds to the payment of the note. $56 of the amount Whipple requested was for interest.